-- A. Any notice to be given hereunder by either party to the other may be effected by personal delivery in writing or by registered or certified mail, postage prepaid, return receipt requested, or overnight mail, provided Contractor retains receipt, and shall be communicated as of actual receipt. - B. Any notice given to the CDA for a contractor's change of legal name, main address, or name of Director shall be addressed to the Director of the Department. - C. All other notices with the exception of those identified in Article VII.
-B. shall be addressed to the California Department of Aging, Multipurpose Senior Services Program Section, 1300 National Drive, Suite 200, Sacramento, California 95834.
-Notices mailed to the Contractor shall be to the address indicated on the coversheet of this Agreement. - D. Either party may change its address by written notice to the other party in accordance with this Article.
+- A. Any notice to be given hereunder by either party to the other may be effected by personal delivery in writing or by registered or certified mail, postage prepaid, return receipt requested, or overnight mail, provided Contractor retains receipt, and shall be communicated as of actual receipt. - B. Any notice given to the CDA for a contractor's change of legal name, main address, or name of Director shall be addressed to the Director of the Department. - C. A change in a contractor's Site Director requires that a notice be addressed to the MSSP Branch Chief.
+This notice shall be on the contractor's letter head, and must include the new Director's qualifications, as outlined in the MSSP Site Manual, Chapter 2. - D. All other notices with the exception of those identified above shall be addressed to the California Department of Aging, Multipurpose Senior Services Program Branch, 1300 National Drive, Suite 200, Sacramento, California 95834.
+Notices mailed to the Contractor shall be to the address indicated on the coversheet of this Agreement. - E. Either party may change its address by written notice to the other party in accordance with this Article.